Hevia/GramPy/README.md

 ## How to use
 * Our "Rules" dict is composed of a string key and is a list of lists
 * The generate_items() function is used to insert our list of strings element by element.
 * The expansion() function takes an input list and compares each element to see if it is one of our Rules.
 If so it then randomly selects a corresponding list from that key value and replaces it.
+After the initial for loop we perform another check to make sure our list has expanded correctly

 ## What to do
 * Provide more detailed examples of using GramPy with more then just text
 * Provide functions to read and import grammars from JSON, and CSV values
+* Correct the output so it outputs as a string not a list